-The Department for Infrastructure's (DfI) TransportNI takes responsibility for the enforcement of most parking restrictions.
+The Department for Infrastructure (DfI) takes responsibility for the enforcement of most parking restrictions.

-On-the-ground enforcement is provided by TransportNI’s contractor, currently NSL Services Group, who employ the Traffic Attendants.
+On-the-ground enforcement is provided by DfI’s contractor, currently NSL Services Group (NSL), who employ the traffic attendants.

-A penalty charge is not a fine, it is a civil charge owing to a civil authority, that is TransportNI.
+A penalty charge is not a fine, it's a civil charge owed to a civil authority, that is DfI.
 This type of enforcement is known as Decriminalised Parking Enforcement (DPE).

 Certain offences, such as dangerous parking or parking causing an obstruction, have not been decriminalised and the responsibility for the enforcement of these remains with the PSNI.

-Traffic Attendants are employed by NSL Services Group (NSL).
-NSL Services Group receives no payment which is based on the number of parking tickets (PCNs) issued.
+Traffic attendants are employed by NSL Services Group (NSL).
+NSL receives no payment which is based on the number of parking tickets (PCNs) issued.

-Making money is not an objective of parking enforcement.
-The objective is to discourage illegal parking by issuing a penalty to those who park illegally.
+Making money is not an aim of parking enforcement.
+The aim is to discourage illegal parking by issuing a penalty to those who park illegally.

-What happens to the money raised by payment of parking tickets (PCNs)?
+Money raised by payment of parking tickets (PCNs)

-All money raised by the payment of parking tickets (PCNs) is used, along with income from car-parking and other charges, to supplement the overall financing of TransportNI by Central Government.
+All money raised by the payment of parking tickets (PCNs) is used, along with income from car-parking and other charges, to add to the overall financing of DfI by central government.

-TransportNI’s Parking Enforcement Unit, in conjunction with its contractor NSL Services Group, is responsible for on-street parking enforcement and enforcement within local council car parks.
+DfI’s Parking Enforcement Processing Unit, with its contractor NSL, is responsible for on-street parking enforcement and enforcement within local council car parks.
 It is not responsible for the provision of parking restrictions.

-Enquiries about the introduction or amendment of on-street parking restrictions should be directed to the appropriate Traffic Management section within each of the TransportNI divisions.
-You can get contact details at the page below:
+Enquiries about the introduction of or changes to on-street parking restrictions should be directed to the Traffic Management section within each of the DfI Roads divisions.

 - shopping centre car parks